Get free access to

 Transfer pricing is a topic discussed with increasing frequency not only in the world, but also in Slovakia, where the amount of tax inspections mainly in the given field rises on a yearly basis.
-The importance of preparing the transfer pricing documentation in Slovakia has increased also in regards to the Slovak legislation, which applies the obligation to prepare the documentation not only to foreign related parties but to domestic related parties as well.
+The importance of preparing the documentation for transfer pricing in Slovakia has increased also in regards to the Slovak legislation, which applies the obligation to prepare the documentation not only to foreign related parties but to domestic related parties as well.
 In practice, it means that if you are a statutory representative of two different Slovak companies, you can not perform transactions between the related companies for tax purposes in arbitrary prices, but only in amounts that would be agreed on between two independent parties under comparable conditions.
 Otherwise you may be penalized by sanctions.
 The method applied for setting the prices has to be in accordance to the Slovak tax legislation.

 As an OECD Member State and an EU Member State, Slovakia adheres to the OECD Transfer Pricing Guidelines and to the EU Code of Conduct on transfer pricing documentation for associated enterprises.
 Slovakia also acceded to the EU Arbitration Convention, which establishes a procedure to resolve disputes where double taxation occurs between enterprises of different Member States as a result of an upward adjustment of profits of an enterprise of one Member State.